learnwithgurpreet/learnwithgurpreet.com/src/posts/2021/my-react-stack-for-2021.md

 ---
 title: 'My React Stack for 2021'
 date: '2021-05-08'
-excerpt: I will showcase what options are available in the market to start on a ReactJS based application.
+description: I will showcase what options are available in the market to start on a ReactJS based application.
 tags:
   - 'Thoughts'
 ---